borea17/efficient_rl/README.md

 #### Differences between Reimplementation and Diuk

-There are some differences between this reimplementation and Diuks approach which are listed below:
+There are some differences between this reimplementation and Diuk's approach which are listed below:

 1) For educational purposes, the reward function is also learned in this reimplementation (always in the simplest possible way).
 Note that Diuk mainly focused on learning the transition model:
    > I will focus on learning dynamics and assume the reward function is available as a black box function.
-2) It is unknwon whether in Diuks setting during training the passenger start location and destination could be the same.
+2) It is unknwon whether in Diuk's setting during training the passenger start location and destination could be the same.
 The original definition by [Diettetrich](https://arxiv.org/abs/cs/9905014) states: